leangjia/blender_docs/trunk/blender_docs/manual/editors/outliner.rst

    Selected data-blocks with the Cube active.

-Selection is done with :kbd:`LMB` (and/or the `context menu`_, see below) on the row of a data-block outside the name/icon area.
+Selection is done with :kbd:`LMB` (and/or the `context menu`_, see below) on the row of a data-block.
 Single selections will also activate the data-block.
 The rows of selected data-blocks are highlighted blue, with the active data-block highlighted in a lighter blue.

 Clicking in empty space below the list of data-blocks will deselect all.